ASML Announces 2007 Second Quarter Results

 Investor and Media Call

-A conference call for investors and media will be hosted today by CEO Eric Meurice and CFO Peter Wennink at 15:00 PM Central European Time / 09:00 AM Eastern US time.
-Dial-in numbers are: in the Netherlands +31 20 531 5871 and in the US +1 706 679 0473.
-Access is also via ASML.com to listen to the conference call.
+A conference call for investors and media will be hosted by CEO Eric Meurice and CFO Peter Wennink today at 15:00 PM Central European Time / 09:00 AM Eastern U.S. time.
+Dial-in numbers are: in the Netherlands +31 20 531 5871 and the US +1 706 679 0473.
+Via ASML.com there is access to listen to the conference call.

-A presentation about 2006 second quarter results is available on ASML.com
+A presentation about 2007 Second Quarter results is available on ASML.com

-A replay of the Investor and Media Call will be available on ASML.com until August 21, 2006.
+A replay of the Investor and Media Call will be available on ASML.com.

 ASML is the world's leading provider of lithography systems for the semiconductor industry, manufacturing complex machines that are critical to the production of integrated circuits or chips.
 Headquartered in Veldhoven, the Netherlands, ASML is traded on Euronext Amsterdam and NASDAQ under the symbol ASML.